-In this Customer Service course, students will explore the importance of customer service in the retail industry, business and in life.
-This course is designed to teach students about products and/or services, how to assess and meet customer needs, information needed to educate customers, help prepare for selling products/ goods/ services, provide ways to gain customer commitment and close sales, and how to develop and implement a sales follow-up plan.
-Students must take the NRF Customer Service and Sales exam at the end of the course.
-This course counts in all Jump Start 1.0 and 2.0 pathways.
+In this course, students will explore the importance of customer service in the retail industry, in business, and in life.
+Students will learn about products and services, how to assess and meet customer needs, the information needed to educate customers, selling products/ goods/ services, ways to gain customer commitment and close sales, and how to develop and implement a sales follow-up plan.
+This course will prepare students for the NRF Customer Service and Sales certification exam.